 - The Beneficiary or Beneficiaries: This is the person, persons, or entity named in the trust by the trustor who will receive the benefits of the assets.

-What is the Process for Creating Trusts?
+What is the Process for Creating a Trust?

 Now that you know what a trust is, as well as the benefits that a trust provides in a well-crafted estate plan, we will guide you through our process of creating a trust.
 Many clients have found relief in our ability to guide them through the process and they’ve found it is much less difficult than they anticipated.

-- We easily guide you through selecting and developing the best trust as part of your estate plan
+Once a thorough understanding of your wishes are established, we explain all the various trusts available and will easily guide you through selecting and developing the best trust as part of your estate plan.